jccrosby/smart-ai-adoption/slides.md

 # Does it solve a **real problem**, or is it just "cool"?

 <!--
+Question 1 - Does it solve a **real problem**, or is it just "cool"?

 - **Aligns with Strategic Alignment:** Ensure the AI addresses a specific bottleneck or pain point.
 - **Red Flag:** Vague use cases with no clear, tangible problem.
 - **LEAP - Learn:** Identify team bottlenecks and potential AI solutions.